eriktoger/AspNetCore/README.md

 {
     "dotnet.defaultSolution": "ModelValidation/ModelValidationsExample.sln"
 }
+// and also add the .csproj to the sln like: dotnet sln add DIExample/DIExample.csproj

 ### Creating the project from command line without VS:
 - mkdir DependcyInjection && cd DependcyInjection
 - dotnet new sln -n DIExample